koendv/openscad-raspberrypi/README.md

 ![Dubois shading](images/dubois.png)

 [Dubois shading](http://www.site.uottawa.ca/~edubois/anaglyph/) is an algorithm that replaces all colors with the closest color suitable for anaglyphs.
 The picture above shows on the inside a color wheel, and on the outside what the same colors look like after Dubois shading.
-Notice how red and cyan change.
+Dubois shading maps the upper half of the color wheel to hues around 60, greenish yellow, and maps the lower half of the color wheel to hues around 300, blue-purple.
+These are the colors which can be seen through both red lens and cyan lens.
 Also, after applying Dubois, colors are less saturated, more "washed out".

 Usually, the Dubois algorithm is applied to the pixels after rendering.
 Here, the Dubois algorithm is applied to the color scheme before rendering.